unfinishedideas/watch-next/README.md

 # Watch Next!

--- This is currently under construction! --
+-- This is currently a prototyper under construction! --

 ## Concept